Hawkeye: Reproducing GPU-Level Non-Determinism: Empirical Results

 To test our simulators, we create bit-exact reproduction tests across architectures (e.g. H100) and precision types (e.g. FP16), even extending our prior analysis to FP8 (E4M3 type) precision.
 These tests compare the outputs of our simulator with outputs of the custom kernels invoking \texttt{mma} on the hardware the simulator is run on.
 Across 100,000 randomly generated 16x16 matrix multiplication, our tests demonstrate 100\% bit-exact replication.

-We further report the average CPU execution times for sample matrix multiplications in Table \ref{tab:times}, noting that our implementation provides a performance baseline, and further optimizations (such as a integer-based GPU implementation of the simulators) are deferred to future work.
-However, we note that for applications in verifiable ML, it suffices for an auditor to reproduce a computation only once, and therefore a slow CPU-side execution can be tolerated.
+We report the average CPU execution times for sample matrix multiplications in Table \ref{tab:times}.
+Our implementation provides a performance baseline, and further optimizations (such as a integer-based GPU implementation of the simulators) are deferred to future work.
+However, for verifiable ML, it suffices for an auditor to reproduce a computation only once, and therefore a slow CPU-side execution can be tolerated.